The victory of Trump and his refashioned Republican party clearly opens new chapters in both US and world history.

 The Democrats may attempt a facelift but will remain, at heart, a completely pro-capitalist outfit that in power does not carry any decisive changes.
 But, like the Republicans, the Democrats carry within them the possibility of splits as they cannot keep on repeating the same old story of disappointing their supporters.

 Now it is a question of preparing for a future that is likely to be stormy.
 On the left there needs to be a balance sheet of the last years when support for the general idea of ‘socialism’ massively grew, but saw a significant part of the left drawn towards the Democrats under the banner of supporting the ‘lesser evil’.
-While this is understandable the result of this policy is perpetuating the existing ‘two-party’ system which is failing the majority.
-This election result is also a failure of the ‘lesser evil’ strategy that saw a section of the so-called left capitulated to the Democratic leadership, did not oppose joint Democratic campaigning with anti-Trump Republicans and thus effectively endorsed a strategy that strengthened Trump’s appeal to a section of the working class.
+While this desire is understandable, the result of this policy is perpetuating the existing ‘two-party’ system which is failing the majority.
+This election result is also a failure of the ‘lesser evil’ strategy that saw a section of the so-called left capitulate to the Democratic leadership, did not oppose joint Democratic campaigning with anti-Trump Republicans and thus effectively endorsed a strategy that strengthened Trump’s appeal to a section of the working class.

 This task has become even more important now as the questioning of the US system is not over.
 A Fox News election day poll reported that about 70% of voters felt that the US was “on the wrong track” – this feeling won’t simply go away.
-The challenge is to build the forces able to both fight for immediate improvements and the socialist alternative that is necessary.
+The challenge is to build the forces able to fight both for immediate improvements and the socialist alternative that is necessary.